Back to Blog

 The European Market Infrastructure Regulation (EMIR) was enacted on 15 March 2013 and introduced reporting obligations for financial counterparties to trades of over the counter (OTC) derivatives.
 With some exceptions, both buyers and sellers of derivatives must report transaction details to a trade repository (TR).

 Following an extensive 2015 review, the European Commission concluded that EMIR was overly complex and required reform.
-This came as part of the Commission’s Fitness and Performance (REFIT) programme which culminated in Regulation (EU) 2019/834 – commonly known as the REFIT Regulation or EMIR II.
+This came as part of the Commission’s Fitness and Performance (REFIT) programme which culminated in

 The majority of the Regulation’s provisions came into effect on 17 June 2019, but many contend that it has introduced yet further confusion into the EU’s market protection regime.
 There is significant confusion surrounding the inclusion of Alternative Investment Funds (AIFs) as financial counterparties and further questions surrounding the applicability of the law to UK firms following Brexit.